koushik8686/ChatApp/README.md

     ```
 4. **Open the Application:**

     Open your browser and go to [http://localhost:3000](http://localhost:3000) to access the chat application.

-## Directory Structure